 A divorce or legal separation affects a child’s relationship with his or her grandparents just as it affects a child’s relationship with his or her parents.
-Grandparents’ rights are an issue that the attorneys at the Law Offices of Brian D. Perskin are familiar with.
+Grandparents’ rights are an issue that the attorneys at Brian D. Perskin & Associates P.C. are familiar with.
 We understand the importance of these rights as they relate to a child’s emotional wellbeing and work with grandparents in order to uphold and preserve these rights.

-A New York family lawyer at the Law Offices of Brian D. Perskin can help.
+A New York family lawyer at Brian D. Perskin & Associates P.C. can help.
 At our firm, our legal team has over forty years of collective legal experience in the area of divorce and family law.
 Grandparents’ rights are an important part of our practice, and we use our knowledge and experience in this area to fight for your rights in remaining in your grandchild’s life.
 At our firm, we help families throughout Brooklyn, New York, Manhattan, Bronx and Queens.

 There is no question that a child will have a rich and full childhood with the loving relationship of grandparents.
 Most everyone remembers visiting grandma or grandpa, getting fresh baked cookies or listening to childhood stories from so many years ago.
-When a divorce threatens this relationship, a lawyer at the Law Offices of Brian D. Perskin is there to help.
+When a divorce threatens this relationship, contact a lawyer at Brian D. Perskin & Associates P.C. to help.